eead-csic-compbio/kmeleon/README.md

   -s SPAN_PARAM, --span=SPAN_PARAM
                         The minimum span of bases to be considered a whole interval.
+Not used with option -w. (default: 50) -d, --diploid         Requires -m binary.
+When -d is set, positions with kmer_count=2 will be treated as regular heterozygous variants and the interval value  will be set to 0 as with kmer_count==1.
+If -d is not set, intervals with kmer_count==2 will be set to 1, as with kmer_count>2.(default: 50)
-Not used with option -w. (default: 50) -w WINDOW_PARAM, --window=WINDOW_PARAM
+  -w WINDOW_PARAM, --window=WINDOW_PARAM
                         Requires -m windows.
-The size of the window for which median k-mer counts will be processed. (default: 50)
+The size of the window for which mean k-mer counts will be processed. (default: 500)
 ```
 kmeleon_intervals.py reads a file with kmer counts to create intervals of constant or homogeneous kmer count.
 It generates a file in BED-like format without header and with 4 columns: